Software Testing | Basics

 Testers use test plans, test cases, or test scenarios to test software to ensure the completeness of testing.
 Manual testing also includes exploratory testing, as testers explore the software to identify errors in it.

 2. Automation Testing: Automation testing, which is also known as Test Automation, is when the tester writes scripts and uses another software to test the product.
 This process involves the automation of a manual process.
-Automation Testing is used to re-run the test scenarios that were performed manually, quickly, and repeatedly.
+Automation Testing is used to re-run the test scenarios quickly and repeatedly, that were performed manually in manual testing.

 Apart from regression testing, automation testing is also used to test the application from a load, performance, and stress point of view.
-It increases the test coverage, improves accuracy, and saves time and money in comparison to manual testing.
+It increases the test coverage, improves accuracy, and saves time and money when compared to manual testing.

-What are the different techniques of Software Testing?
+What are the different types of Software Testing Techniques ?

-Software techniques can be majorly classified into two categories:
+Software testing techniques can be majorly classified into two categories:

 2. White-Box Testing: The technique of testing in which the tester is aware of the internal workings of the product, has access to its source code, and is conducted by making sure that all internal operations are performed according to the specifications is known as white box testing.